Newman Carbon Project 3

 Project Information:

-Newman Carbon Project 3 is a soil carbon sequestration project located approximately 8km east of the town of Loxton in the Riverland region of South Australia.
-Registered on July 22, 2024, the project covers a land area of roughly 227 hectares.
+Newman Carbon Project 3 is a soil carbon project located approximately 8km east of Loxton in South Australia's Mallee region.
+It was registered on July 22, 2024, and covers an area of 227.16 hectares.